khanyisodev/av-strategy-maker/README.md

-# av-strategy-maker
+# Strategy Maker

-This aInteractive bankroll simulation WordPress plugin with dark UI.
-Visualizes betting strategies (fixed, martingale, dynamic, guarded martingale) using preloaded multipliers.
-Features real-time Chart.js graphs, controls for speed, cashout, reset, and toggles.
-Embed via shortcode for posts or pages.
+WordPress plugin displaying a bankroll simulation with a dark UI.
+It visualizes several betting strategies (fixed, martingale, dynamic, guarded martingale) using preloaded multipliers.
+The interface includes controls for speed, window size, cashout and a reset button, while dataset visibility can be toggled via the chart legend.
+Embed the UI in posts or pages using the `[strategy_maker]` shortcode.